Updated on June 15, 2021

 BBPOUs are the multiple authorized units operating under BBPCU.
 The banks and other entities that have experience in the field of bill collection/services and relevant experience in transaction processing are authorized to act as BBPOU.
 The BBPOUs may further fortify their activities by employing effective agent networks.

-The banks and non-banking entities, who wish to become BBPOU, need to obtain approval from Reserve Bank of India under the Payment and Settlement Act 2007.
+The banks and non-banking entities, who wish to become BBPOU, need to obtain approval from the Reserve Bank of India under the Payment and Settlement Act 2007.

 How the process of final settlement of pay-out takes place in BBPS?